Journey to Pascha

 Wrap Up

 Look at the words of the Kathisma Hymn on the chalkboard together.
 Remind students that you talked about several things that we can do with water.
-Here the hymn shows us that Our Lord created all water.
+Here the hymn shows us that Our Lord Jesus Christ, with His Father and the Holy Spirit, created all water.
 Then, when He came to be with us on earth, He used water in a very humble way: by washing His disciples’ feet.

 Ask students to think about a way they can serve someone else in a humble way during the coming week.
 (Make sure they understand the meaning of “humble.”
 It means not showing off, not looking for praise, not trying to stand out or impress.)
 Let those who wish to volunteer suggestions do so.